yoannchb-pro/MoodleGPT/README.md

 Go to <b>"Manage my extensions"</b> on your browser, then click on <b>"Load unpacked extension"</b> and select the <b>"extension"</b> folder.
 Afterwards, click on the extension icon and enter the ApiKey obtained from [openai api](https://platform.openai.com/api-keys).
 Finally, click on the <b>reload button</b> next to model (it should give you the last ChatGPT version, otherwise enter it by your self) and click on the save button (The extension need to be configured before entering the moodle quiz).

-## Inject the code into the moodle

-You just need to enter on the keyboard the <b>code</b> you have set into the extension and click on the question you want to solve.

-## Remove injection

-Type back the <b>code</b> you entered into the extension configuration on the keyboard and the injection will be removed from the current page.
-If You didn't provide a code into the extension then there is no way to remove the injection.

 ## Mode

 <p align="center">